Citigroup profit drops 36% on trading slump, rising expenses | Business

 Citigroup profit drops 36% on trading slump, rising expenses

-Excluding one-off items, Citi earned $1.37 per share, topping $1.30 expected by analysts, according to Refinitiv IBES data.
-Shares of the New York-based lender were volatile in early morning trading, last down 1.6%.
-It lagged JPMorgan and Wells Fargo, which rose more than 1% and 2%, respectively.
+Excluding one-off items, Citi earned $1.37 per share, topping the $1.30 expected by analysts, according to Refinitiv IBES data.
+Mason said the bank had not decided yet on potential share buybacks in the third quarter in light of rising capital requirements from the Federal Reserve.

+Citigroup is in talks with the Fed to better understand changes that led to a higher capital buffer after it passed an annual health check.
+Citi is not contesting the Fed, but trying to understand methodology changes, he added.
+Shares of the New York-based lender fell 2.5%.
+JPMorgan and Wells Fargo rose slightly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)